 “It was the style of the flapper girl and the factory, the luxury ocean liner and the skyscraper, the fantasy world of Hollywood and the real world of the Harlem Renaissance.
 Art Deco affected all forms of design, from the fine and decorative arts to fashion, film, photography, transport, and product design.
 It was modern, and it was everywhere.”
 Rob Sutton

 If all of this sounds a bit old-fashioned to you, it’s going to be hard to get excited about an Asscher cut diamond.
 They’re a vintage cut.
-If on the other hand, the romance of yesteryear is something you crave, prepare yourself for more disappointment and read on or cut to the chase and shop Asscher cut engagement rings.
+If, on the other hand, the romance of yesteryear is something you crave, prepare yourself for more disappointment and read on or cut to the chase and shop Asscher cut engagement rings.

-First thing’s first, there are not very many Asscher cut diamonds on the market.
+First things first, there are not very many Asscher cut diamonds on the market.
 To make this even more of a pain in the, ahem, Asscher, most are poorly cut.
-Generally they are too deep or have poor symmetry.
-Poor symmetry is a big problem for the Asscher, because it is more apparent than almost any other diamond shape.
-Look at the table of the diamond head on, and directly at it’s center, where the pavillion tapers to form the culet.
-You’ll see a windmill pattern formed by the pavillion.
+Generally, they are too deep or have poor symmetry.
+Poor symmetry is a big problem for the Asscher cut, because it is more apparent than almost any other diamond shape.
+Look at the table of the diamond head-on, where the pavilion tapers to form the culet.
+You’ll see a windmill pattern formed by the pavilion.
 They should “kiss.”
 If they don’t come neatly to the same point, it’s going to annoy the heck out of you.
 It is also a poorly cut stone.

 This is the biggest hurdle for most Asscher-curious shoppers.
 They do flash and refract light to create the colors we call fire.
 But they just aren’t that sparkly.
 This is especially true when you compare them to a round brilliant, oval, cushion, or even a triangle cut diamond.